OSGeo/PROJ/CONTRIBUTING.md

 #### Legalese
 Committers are the front line gatekeepers to keep the code base clear of improperly contributed code.
-It is important to the PROJ.4 users, developers and the OSGeo foundation to avoid contributing any code to the project without it being clearly licensed under the project license.
+It is important to the PROJ users, developers and the OSGeo foundation to avoid contributing any code to the project without it being clearly licensed under the project license.

 Generally speaking the key issues are that those providing code to be included in the repository